toshimaru/blog.toshima.ru/_posts/2018-09-16-docker-run-mysql.md

 ---
 layout: post
-title: Run MySQL on Docker and Connect to MySQL
+title: Run and Connect to MySQL on Docker
 tags: mysql docker
 ---

-I wanted to run MySQL 8.0.x on docker aside from MySQL 5.7 running on localhost, so I'll give a instruction for it.
+I wanted to run MySQL 8.0.x on docker aside from MySQL 5.7 running on my localhost, so I'll give a instruction for it.

 ## docker pull